chi-immigration-task-force/icirr-app/README.md

   ```

   `source` that file or open a new shell, and then run `gem install cocoapods`.
-  To make sure it's installed, check with `which cocoapods`.
+  To make sure it's installed, check with `gem which cocoapods`.

 3. Run `pod setup` to sync the cocoapods repo.
 This takes forever and cordova actually warns you of this.
 Cocoapods is mostly great, but this part of it fucking sucks.